The Telluride Art Walk is a lively monthly celebration of art, community, and creativity in downtown Telluride.

 From 5–8 pm, participating venues will open their doors, showcasing new collections and inviting art lovers to explore the vibrant gallery scene.

-Citizens State Bank is pleased to be featuring artist Lucy Peveto this Telluride Art Walk.
-A series of paintings based on beloved Aspen trees and flowers using many built up layers and 3D textures.
+Citizens State Bank is pleased to be featuring artist Doris Tinsley Nadel this Telluride Art Walk.
+A series of paintings based on Aspen trees.

-Join Brandon Berkel, Gabriela MarBlanco and John SirJesse for Art Walk!
-The Heart of Winter Market, a group show celebrating the creativity and talent of our local community.
-This exhibit brings together artists from Telluride and surrounding areas, showcasing a wide range of mediums including painting, photography, ceramics, jewelry, fiber arts, and more.
+The Heart of the Arts Telluride, a group show celebrating the creativity and talent of our local community.
+This exhibit brings together artists from Telluride and surrounding areas, showcasing a wide range of mediums including painting, photography, ceramics, fiber arts, and more.

 The Tellurado Studio proudly features the artwork Markus Pierson, who explores a mythic narrative with his Coyote Series, each piece symbolic of wanderlust and living beyond the boundaries.
 The protagonists of these hand-embellished prints are the Coyotes: enigmatic figures searching for the next big adventure.
 Stop in and see the newest editions of Pierson’s collection